Akeley Pancake 35mm Camera

 Akeley Gyro Head

-The Akeley Gyro head was also a leap in the currently available technology.
+The Akeley gyro head was also a leap in the available technology.
 The operator could shift pan and tilt gears with the push of a button.
-The pan and tilt are gears spinning a gyro flywheel.
-These made incredibly smooth pans and tilts and were done by just putting pressure on the pan/tilt handle on the back of the camera.
-All other heads of the day had cranks for the pan and tilt.
-In order to follow action a cameraman had to operate three cranks simultaniously.
-One each to pan and tilt and the third to crank the camera.
-The Akeley head changed this dramatically and was one of the reasons for the cameras success.
+The pan and tilt used gears spinning a gyro flywheel, which made incredibly smooth pans and tilts by simply applying pressure to the pan/tilt handle on the back of the camera.
+All other heads of the day had separate cranks for the pan and tilt.
+In order to follow action, a cameraman had to operate three cranks simultaneously—one each to pan and tilt and the third to crank the camera.
+The Akeley head changed this dramatically and was one of the reasons for the camera's success.

-The head was also designed with a quick release mechanism that allowed the camera to be quickly mounted on a car or airplane with in seconds.
-Its leveling head, another first allowed the operator to quickly balance the camera and start shooting.
-This made the camera an indispensable tool in the 20’s.
+The head was also designed with a quick-release mechanism that allowed the camera to be mounted on an vehicle or airplane within seconds.
+Its leveling head, another first, allowed the operator to quickly balance the camera and start shooting.
+This made the camera an indispensable tool in the 1920s.

 Akeley Pancake Tripod head

-This is the earliest version of Akeley’s tripod and head design.
-The unit is serial #17 and is probably from around 1917.
-This style head is very difficult to find and both the head and tripod went thru several revisions over the years.
-Its manufacture would continue into the mid-to-late 1920's until Akeley's Universal Gyro Tripod replaced it in 1929.
+This is the earliest version of Akeley's tripod and head design.
+The unit is serial No. 17 and is probably from around 1916.
+This style head is very difficult to find, and both the head and tripod went through several revisions over the years.
+Its manufacture would continue into the mid-to-late 1920s until Akeley's Universal Gyro Tripod replaced it in 1929.

 Akeley Camera and Gyro tripod